From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: SEP Statistics and Per-Model Curves

 \section{SEP Statistics and Per-Model Curves}

-\Cref{sec:2-4} of the main paper introduces the token-level Spectral Energy Pattern (SEP) and shows that different architectures share a nearly identical SEP curve when plotted in normalized bandwidth coordinates. \Cref{fig:SEP} in the main text overlays mean SEP curves across models but omits variability.
-To make the underlying statistics explicit, Figure \Cref{fig:APP-SEP} in the appendix plots, for each architecture separately, the cumulative spectral energy as a function of normalized bandwidth $d/D^\prime$ together with a ±1 standard-deviation band over 1,000 ImageNet-1K validation images.
+\cref{sec:2-4} introduces the token-level Spectral Energy Pattern (SEP) and shows that different architectures share a nearly identical SEP curve when plotted in normalized bandwidth coordinates. \cref{fig:SEP} overlays mean SEP curves across models but omits variability.
+To make the underlying statistics explicit, \cref{fig:SEP_OV} and \cref{fig:SEP_OV_extra} plot, for each architecture separately, the cumulative spectral energy as a function of normalized bandwidth $d/D$ together with a ±1 standard-deviation band over 1,000 ImageNet-1K validation images.

-Across CaiT-S24, DeiT-Small, Swin-Small, ViT-Huge, ViT-Large, and ViT-Tiny, the SEP curves remain almost perfectly diagonal: capturing $50\%$, $70\%$, or $90\%$ of a token’s energy consistently requires $\approx50\%$, $70\%$, or $90\%$ of the available frequency bins.
+Across ViT-Tiny, CaiT-S24, DeiT-Small, Swin-Small, ViT-Large, ViT-Small, ViT-Small (DINO), ViT-Base (DINO), ViT-Base (DINOv2), ViT-Large (DINOv2), ViT-Base (MAE), ViT-Large (MAE), ViT-Huge (MAE), ViT-Base (CLIP), and ViT-Large (CLIP), the SEP curves remain almost perfectly diagonal: capturing $50\%$, $60\%$, $70\%$, $80\%$, or $90\%$ of a token’s energy consistently requires $\approx50\%$, $60\%$, $70\%$, $80\%$, or $90\%$ of the available channel modes.
 The shaded bands are very narrow, indicating that this behavior is highly stable across images.
-In particular, for each model we compute the normalized bandwidth $b_\alpha$ (Eq.~(5) in the main text) at target energy levels $\alpha=80\%$ and $\alpha=90\%$; the resulting means cluster tightly around $b_{80\%}\approx0.8$ and $b_{90\%}\approx0.9$ for all architectures.
-This confirms both spectral universality (similar SEP across backbones) and high per-token utilization (tokens spread their energy broadly over channel modes), even though the global feature matrix is low-rank.

-\Cref{tab:sep_bandwidth} summarizes these normalized bandwidths for the architectures considered in the main paper.
-The values are means over the same 1,000 validation images used in \cref{fig:APP-SEP}.
+For each model, we compute the normalized bandwidth $b_\alpha$ according to \cref{eq5}.
+For example, at target energy levels $\alpha=80\%$ and $\alpha=90\%$, the resulting means cluster tightly around $b_{80}\approx0.8$ and $b_{90}\approx0.9$ for all architectures.
+This confirms both spectral universality (similar SEP across backbones) and high per-token utilization (tokens spread their energy broadly over channel modes), even though per-image token matrices are highly compressible under SVD (and shared-PCA reveals substantial subspace rotation). \cref{tab:sep_bandwidth} reports the corresponding normalized bandwidths $b_\alpha$ (and the absolute effective dimensions $d_\alpha = b_\alpha D$) for all models shown in \cref{fig:SEP_OV} and \cref{fig:SEP_OV_extra}.

-These detailed SEP statistics support our central claim: although ViT representations are globally low-rank, each token still consumes most of the available channel bandwidth, so a narrow student lacks the capacity to reproduce the teacher’s high-bandwidth encoding without either post-hoc lifting or native width alignment at the last layer.
+These detailed SEP statistics support our central claim: although per-image token matrices are low-rank (and their subspaces rotate across inputs), each token still consumes most of the available channel bandwidth, so a narrow student lacks the capacity to reproduce the teacher’s high-bandwidth encoding without either \textbf{Lift} or \textbf{WideLast} at the last layer.